bgbg/gorelik.net/_posts/2016/2016-03-30-a-problem-shared-is-a-problem-halved-2.md

 ![halved_02]({{ site.baseurl }}/assets/img/2016/03/halved_02.png){:width="730"}{:class="alignnone"}

-For the sake of our discussion, let’s assume that Alice writes posts in another blog, we will call it B- It turns out that Daphne and Eve are also authors in B- Charlie, whom we already met, is also writing a blog, all by himself.
+For the sake of our discussion, let’s assume that Alice writes posts in another blog, we will call it B2.
+It turns out that Daphne and Eve are also authors in B2.
+Charlie, whom we already met, is also writing a blog, all by himself.

 ![halved_03]({{ site.baseurl }}/assets/img/2016/03/halved_03.png){:width="730"}{:class="alignnone"}